scalableminds/webknossos/docs/tracing_ui.md

 - `Color`: Every data layer can be colored to make them easily identifiable.
 By default, all layers have a white overlay, showing the true, raw black & white data.

 #### Segmentation
 - `Segmentation Opacity`: Increases / Decreases the opacity of the segmentation layer.
-A low value will make the segmentation almost transparent letting you see the underlaying data layers more clearly.
-A high value will make the segmentation opaque which is useful for adjusting and reviewing the exact fit of the segementation layer.
-Only possible if your dataset has a segementation layer.
+A low value will make the segmentation almost transparent letting you see the underlying data layers more clearly.
+A high value will make the segmentation opaque which is useful for adjusting and reviewing the exact fit of the segmentation layer.
+Only possible if your dataset has a segmentation layer.
-- `Highlight Hovered Cells`: Toggles wether segmented cells will be highlighted in all viewports when hovering over them with the mouse cursor.
-Useful for identifiying the highlighted cell in across all viewports.
+- `Highlight Hovered Cells`: Toggles whether segmented cells will be highlighted in all viewports when hovering over them with the mouse cursor.
+Useful for identifying the highlighted cell in across all viewports.

 #### Quality
-- `4 Bit`: Toggles data download form the server using only 4 Bit instead of 8 Bit for each pixel.
+- `4 Bit`: Toggles data download from the server using only 4 Bit instead of 8 Bit for each pixel.
 Use this to reduce the amount of necessary internet bandwidth for webKnossos.
-Useful for show casing data on the go over cellular networks, e.g 4G.
+Useful for showcasing data on the go over cellular networks, e.g 4G.
 - `Quality`: Adjusts the quality level used for data download from the server.
 "High" will load the original, unmodified data.
 "Medium" and "Low" will load a downsampled version of the data layer to reduce network traffic.
 Use this to reduce the amount of necessary internet bandwidth for webKnossos.